Doctoral Program Mission

 Requirements for Graduation

-Requirements for the Ph.D. degree include coursework, the Ph.D. qualifying examination, a topical oral examination, and submission and defense of a written thesis
+Requirements for the Ph.D. degree include coursework, the Ph.D. qualifying examination, a topical oral examination, and submission and defense of a written thesis.
+These requirements may be met by supervised research, by lecture courses, by reading courses, or a combination.

 Required Courses for Ph.D.
 Degree